gacompa/JCB_DJ/src/joomla_component/2f178bc9-ea50-466d-8463-fcad5ca93908/README.md

 This component offer tools to manage bookings for hikes or routes.
 Main administrative functionalities are

-* Places: the list of places managed by the component
+Places: the list of places managed by the component
-* Locations: descriptions of the subset of places for overnight stay for the night (either in-door or out-door) Main viewer functionalities are
+Locations: descriptions of the subset of places for overnight stay for the night (either in-door or out-door)/li

+Main viewer functionalities are

-* list of Locations
+list of Locations
-* details on single location
+details on single location
-* Map of places and paths
+Map of places and paths

 To be done
 Reservations